Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 There is no single textbook that encompasses the entire scope of this course.
 However, a number of books cover substantial parts of the material.
-These include Shannon L. Blanton and Charles W. Kegley, World Politics: Trend and Transformation (2016-17 Edition) and Andrew Heywood’s Global Politics.
+This includes Shannon L. Blanton and Charles W. Kegley, World Politics: Trend and Transformation (2021-17th Edition) and Andrew Heywood’s Global Politics.

 - Graduate Attributes Emphasised

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,